Light Clients for Lazy Blockchains

-Charlie gives the correct dirty tree root to the light client, but Eve gives it an incorrect dirty tree root.
-It suffices for the light client to discover which of the two roots is truthful.
+Charlie gives the correct dirty tree root to the light client, whereas Eve gives an incorrect root.
 Since the two roots are different, the underlying augmented dirty ledgers must differ somewhere.
-Charlie helps the light client identify the first leaf in Eve's dirty tree that differs from his own.
-With reference to his own dirty tree, he guides the light client through a path on Eve's dirty tree that starts at the root and ends at the first leaf of disagreement.
+Charlie helps the client identify the first leaf in Eve's dirty tree that differs from his own via a \emph{bisection game} (\cf \ifappendices Appendix~\ref{sec:bisection-game} \else\cite[Appendix B]{full-version} \fi for a formal description): With reference to his own dirty tree, he guides the client through a path on Eve's dirty tree that starts at the root and ends at the first leaf of disagreement.
 He does this by iteratively asking Eve to reveal an increasingly deeper node at a time.
-Given a node revealed at a certain height, Charlie selects to query the left or the right child as illustrated in Figure~\ref{fig:bisection_game}.
+Given a node revealed at a certain height, Charlie queries the left or the right child as illustrated in Figure~\ref{fig:bisection_game}.
 The left child is queried if it does not match the corresponding internal node of his own tree, indicating a mismatch; otherwise he selects to query the right child, since the left subtrees are identical.
 When the process finishes, the light client has arrived at the first point of disagreement between Charlie's and Eve's augmented dirty ledgers.

-Once the entry of disagreement is identified, the light client only needs to verify that it is fraudulent, as claimed by Charlie: It either contains an invalid state commitment or an invalid transaction.
-The light client can locally evaluate the correct state commitment for this item on its own by applying the transaction to the previous state commitment (which is valid as Charlie agrees with it).
-Therefore, any discrepancy in the \emph{state commitment} will be caught by the light client.
-Lastly, in case of a discrepancy in the \emph{transaction}, the light client can detect this by asking for the transaction's Merkle inclusion proof with respect to the header chain it already holds.
-Thus, the light client can identify the correct dirty tree root, and therefore deduce its correct balance.
-Here, headers are used to rule out transactions which are not in the dirty ledger at adversarially claimed positions.